Title: And Hearts Semicolon

 Pairing: Penelope Garcia/Derek Morgan

-Warnings: AU, OOC-ness (obviously), adult themes (what did you expect? they're teenagers), potty language, and schmoopish-flangst.
+Warnings: AU, OOC-ness (obviously), adult themes (c'mon, they're teenagers), potty language, and schmoopish-flangst

 Disclaimer: I don't own the characters, obviously, and have made no profit from this.

 Penelope: The 1980s just called.
 They want their security system back.

 Derek: Now you're breaking my heart, baby girl.